Economic impact of the COVID-19 pandemic in the United States: Food insecurity

 Food insecurity across the United States rose significantly in 2020.
 Feeding America predicts that an additional 17 million people could become food insecure because of the pandemic, bringing the total to more than 54 million people in the country.

 Before COVID-19, food insecurity was still prevalent, impacting 37 million people in the U.S. Since food insecurity and poor nutrition are "associated with chronic diseases that put people at higher risk for the more severe complications of COVID-19, the food access crisis has exacerbated the already glaring disparities in health outcomes for vulnerable people, including low-income people, children, older adults, and [undocumented immigrants living in the United States]."
 While the factors underlying racial and ethnic disparities are complex and multidimensional, disparities in food security have played a crucial role in the health inequities that have been witnessed during the pandemic.
 The ability to eat healthy, nutritious food depends on an individual's circumstances and environment.

-Over the past decade, research has linked poor nutrition to adverse health outcomes stemming from both a lack of food and an excess of unhealthy food.
-Many people reside in communities designated as food deserts, where there is limited access to grocery stores within walking distance and unhealthy, cheaper food options are more widely available.
-In 2017, the USDA found that food insecurity was associated with 10 of the costliest and most deadly preventable diseases in the country, including hypertension, diabetes, cancer, and stroke.

-The pandemic has left millions of people in the U.S. at-risk when it comes to nutrition and overall health status.
-The pandemic has complicated food insecurity among children, older adults, and undocumented immigrants.
-Feeding America states that the estimated number of food-insecure kids could jump from 11 million to an estimated 18 million.
+The pandemic left millions of people in the U.S. at-risk when it comes to nutrition and overall health status.
+The pandemic complicated food insecurity among children, older adults, and undocumented immigrants.
+Feeding America stated that the estimated number of food-insecure kids could jump from 11 million to an estimated 18 million.
 Additionally, many children in the U.S. rely on free meals for sustenance.
-While food banks and pantries have amped up services, the temporary disruption in these services could have devastating long-term consequences.
+While food banks and pantries amped up services, the temporary disruption in these services could have devastating long-term consequences.
 Many seniors live on low and fixed incomes, resulting in decreased access to adequate nutrition and support services.
 Seniors are also particularly vulnerable to the devastating effects of COVID-19, leading many to avoid unnecessary visits to food pantries and health clinics.
 Undocumented immigrants are arguably the most vulnerable to food insecurity because they are ineligible for many government assistance programs.
 Even before the pandemic, 1 in 4 experienced food insecurity.
-Individuals living in the U.S illegally are not eligible for SNAP, Medicaid, nor federal stimulus checks.
-Instead, many must rely on food pantries and local community-based health centers for assistance.

-Food pantries have encountered record numbers of clients, with many across the country serving 55 percent more people now than before the pandemic, according to Feeding America.
-The pandemic has further stretched existing community resources, and it has demonstrated the need for additional funding geared towards addressing the largest contributing factors of health – the social determinants of health.
+Food pantries encountered record numbers of clients, with many across the country serving 55 percent more people now than before the pandemic, according to Feeding America.
+The pandemic further stretched existing community resources, and it demonstrated the need for additional funding geared towards addressing the largest contributing factors of health – the social determinants of health.